Events - Future Events View

 The event calendar shows upcoming club events.
 Select a view then use the navigation buttons to move

 between dates.
 Click on the event to view more information, including the event description, times,

 location, fees and any rules regarding attendance; you can also register for events from this screen.

 Click on the magnifying glass on the toolbar to see search and filter options.

-The Zoom account of the Framingham Public Library
+Zoom Platform of the Canton Public Library

 In this virtual panel, authors, Debra Goldstein, Joanna Schaffhausen, and Sharon Ward, will discuss how women authors have been revolutionizing the genre by creating strong women characters.

 Tilia Klebenov Jacobs and Lisa Lieberman will discuss how women mystery authors have been revolutionizing the genre by creating strong female characters in a fascinating,fact-filled virtual presentation that includes visuals of the various authors involved.
 Link to register:

 In this virtual panel, Authors, Jeannette de Beauvoir, J.H.
 McIntosh, Susan Oleksiw, and Leslie Wheeler, will discuss how they use small New England towns and their libraries in their mystery fiction, as part of the Massachusetts Library Association's 2021 Small Libraries Forum.
 Link to register:

 A Zoom link will be provided closer to the date of the event